Roy's Motel & Café, Amboy, California

 in front the Original Route 66

-The Carlyle Cemetery Mt Pulaski, Illinois or the Sky is the limit
+The Carlyle Cemetery Mt Pulaski, Illinois, where the sky meets the land

 a Route 66 Motel